vinaythakre/TO-Push-Solid-Outbound/Code_Changes_Z_SCM_SOLIDS_OB_GETDET_CORRECTED.md

 - **ABAP Coding Rules Violation**: Database access should be minimized and done before loops using FOR ALL ENTRIES pattern
 - **Correct Approach**: Collect all required keys first, then perform bulk SELECT operations before the processing loop

+### Why Additional Issues Were Missed (Developer Review Findings)

+The ABAP developer identified several additional issues that were missed in the initial corrected version:

+1. **Missing Variable Declarations**: Variables `lt_chain_shp_t`, `lt_chain_shp_rail`, `lt_route_rail`, `lw_route_rail`, etc. were mentioned in a "Note" section but **not included in the main Change 2 data declarations**.
+This was an oversight where the variables were documented separately but not integrated into the actual code section.

+2. **FOR ALL ENTRIES Prerequisite Missing**: The `FOR ALL ENTRIES` statement requires the driver table to be:
+   - Checked for `IS NOT INITIAL` (already done)
+   - **SORTed** before use
+   - **DELETE ADJACENT DUPLICATES** applied
+   This prerequisite was missing for `lt_chain_shp_temp` before the FOR ALL ENTRIES statement.

+3. **SELECT Inside Nested Loop**: The TVRAB SELECT statement was placed inside a `LOOP AT lt_zlog_rail_loc`, which violates the "no SELECT in loop" rule.
+While this was an attempt to filter by `vsart`, it should have been moved outside the loop by collecting all required combinations first.

+**Root Cause**: These issues occurred because:
+- The code was generated in sections, and temporary variables were documented separately but not integrated
+- FOR ALL ENTRIES prerequisites were not fully verified against ABAP coding rules
+- The nested loop structure for TVRAB was not recognized as a SELECT-in-loop violation during review

 ---

 ## Overview